-The beautiful resort town of Lake Lure is located in western North Carolina's beautiful Blue Ridge Mountains and is nestled around sparkling 718-acre Lake Lure, a popular water recreation area.
+The beautiful resort town of Lake Lure is located in western North Carolina's scenic Blue Ridge Mountains and is nestled around sparkling 718-acre Lake Lure, a popular water recreation venue.
 With a mature demographic, this rural oasis has been a favorite retirement spot for years.

 Most homes sit in the woods and come in a variety of styles, although many feature cabin or chalet architecture.

 Population: 1,500 (city proper)

 Age 45 or Better: 72%

 Cost of Living: 10% above the national average

 Climate: With an elevation of 1,200 feet above sea level, summer temperatures are in the 70s, 80s and low-90s.
 Winter temperatures are in the 20s, 30s and 40s.
 The area receives 55 inches of rain a year and an occasional dusting of snow.

 At Least One Hospital Accepts Medicare Patients?
 No, but Rutherford Hospital is 14 miles away and accepts Medicare patients.

 At Least One Hospital Accredited By Joint Commission?
 No, but Rutherford Hospital is 14 miles away and is accredited (and it is award-winning for spinal surgery excellence).